Medieval Candlemakers didn’t just make candles; they also had to know about the substances required for their craft.

 Candles were commonplace throughout Europe in the Middle Ages, and candle-making was a relatively easy craft that provided just a modest income.

-Candles were made from animal fats, tallow from cows or sheep, and later beeswax, although this material could only be afforded by the rich and for certain churches and royal events.
+Early candles were mostly made from animal fats, and tallow from cows or sheep.
+In the Middle Ages, beeswax was introduced – it burnt pure and cleanly without producing a smoky flame.
+This material, however, could only be afforded by the rich and for certain churches and royal events.

 History of Candlemakers